nginx-le/nginx-le/README.md

 ## Some implementation details

-**Important:** provided [nginx.conf](https://github.com/umputun/nginx-le/blob/master/conf/nginx.conf) handles http->https redirect automatically, no need to add it into your custom `servcie.conf`.
+**Important:** provided [nginx.conf](https://github.com/umputun/nginx-le/blob/master/conf/nginx.conf) handles http->https redirect automatically, no need to add it into your custom `service.conf`.
 In case if you need a custom server on http (:80) port, make sure you [handle](https://github.com/umputun/nginx-le/blob/master/conf/nginx.conf#L62) `/.well-known/` path needed for LE challenge.